-As explained in Section 1, the western North Pacific subtropical high (WNPSH hereafter) is a feature that has been shown to be associated with EASM progression, including: onsets of both the spring rains and Mei Yu phase coinciding with successive northward jumps of the WNPSH, and westward extension of the WNPSH helping bring about the demise of the Mei Yu phase by hindering the south-westerly flow (Yihui and Chan, 2005).
-In Figure 5 we highlight its role by showing the evolution of geopotential height at 500 hPa, along with the 2-PVU line at 250 hPa giving an indication of the boundary with extra-tropical air.
-During spring and, to some degree, pre-Mei Yu stages, geopotential height decreases fairly monotonically with increasing latitude in the East Asia and West Pacific regions, where the EASMF is located.
-During Mei Yu, a clear maximum is instead visible over the West Pacific, between 20° and 30°N, collocated with high sea-level pressure.
+As explained in Sect.
+1, the western North Pacific subtropical high (WNPSH hereafter) is a feature that has been shown to be associated with EASM progression, including onsets of both the spring rains and Mei Yu phase coinciding with successive northward jumps of the WNPSH and westward extension of the WNPSH helping bring about the demise of the Mei Yu phase by hindering the south-westerly flow (Yihui and Chan, 2005).
+In Fig. 5 we highlight its role by showing the evolution of geopotential height at 500 hPa, along with the 2 PVU line at 250 hPa, giving an indication of the boundary with extratropical air.
+During the spring and, to some degree, pre-Mei Yu stages, geopotential height decreases fairly monotonically with increasing latitude in the East Asia and West Pacific regions, where the EASMF is located.
+During Mei Yu, a clear maximum is instead visible over the West Pacific, between 20 and 30° N, collocated with high sea-level pressure.
 This is the signature of the WNPSH.
-This anticyclone helps the low-level flow from the Pacific Ocean turn anticyclonically towards eastern China, where it merges with south-westerly flow of South Asian origin.
+This anticyclone helps the low-level flow from the Pacific Ocean turn anticyclonically towards eastern China, where it merges with

+Figure 4.
+Dekadal mean of daily precipitation (shading; $mm d^{-1}$).
+The magenta line indicates the climatology of the mean dekadal location of the EASMF at 850 hPa.
+The AB dashed black line indicates the transect of the vertical cross-section in Fig. 10.
+The solid black line in panel (a) indicates the middle and lower course of the Yangtze River.
+The dekads representing the four stages of EASM progression (first dekad of May, first dekad of June, third dekad of June, second dekad of July, respectively) are selected according to Fig. 3.
+Data from ERA5 1979-2018 climatology.

+south-westerly flow of South Asian origin.
 This suggests that variability in the location and intensity of the WNPSH can affect the pattern of warm-air advection towards the EASMF.
-At the same time, the boundary of extra-tropical air (2-PVU line) moves northward, with smaller-scale structures indicating a more pronounced local variability in its latitude.
-This signal is accompanied by the gradual weakening of a climatological trough, present over northeast Asia, that, being in the
+At the same time, the boundary of extratropical air (2 PVU line) moves northward, with smaller-scale structures indicating a more pronounced local variability in its latitude.
+This signal is accompanied by the gradual weakening of a climatological trough, present over north-east Asia, that, being in the lee of the TP, is at least partially terrain-driven (Kong and Chiang, 2020).

-Figure 5.
-Dekadal mean of geopotential height at 500 hPa (shading, dam), mean sea-level pressure (black contour, 1012 hPa) wind vectors at 850 hPa (arrows, m s-1) and potential vorticity at 250 hPa (blue contour, 2 PVU).
-The magenta line indicates the climatological mean dekadal location of the EASMF at 850 hPa.
-The AB black dashed line indicates the transect of the vertical cross-section in Figure 10.
-The dekads representing the four stages of EASM progression (1^{st} dk May, 1^{st} dk June, 3^{rd} dk June, 2^{nd} dk July, respectively) are selected according to Figure 3.
-Data from ERA5, 1979-2018 climatology.

-lee of the TP, is at least partially terrain-driven (Kong and Chiang, 2020).
 This trough, albeit weaker, is still visible during Mei Yu.
 Its axis, indicated by the cyclonic turn in geopotential height contours, lies between eastern Russia and Japan.